 - Patients between 55 and 77 years old.

 - Patients who have smoked at least an average of one pack a day for 30 years.
 This includes people who still smoke or have quit within the past 15 years.

-Our prostate cancer team provides comprehensive care—from initial diagnosis and staging through treatment and follow-up care.
+Our specialists in prostate cancer provide comprehensive care—from initial diagnosis and staging through treatment and follow-up care.
 Each patient’s individual health history is taken into consideration before adopting a treatment method.

 Our doctors use minimally invasive and highly advanced therapies to treat patients.
 We offer both surgical and nonsurgical options, including:

 - Minimally invasive robotic prostatectomy

 - Radiation therapy

 As part of Sarah Cannon, the Cancer Institute of HCA Healthcare, our family of hospitals provides comprehensive cancer services with convenient access to cutting-edge therapies for people facing cancer in our communities.
 From diagnosis to treatment and survivorship care, our oncology expertise ensures you have access to locally trusted care with the support of a globally recognized network.

 Have cancer questions?
 We can help. askSARAH is a dedicated helpline for your cancer-related questions.
 Our specially trained nurses are available 24/7, and all calls are confidential.
 Contact askSARAH at (303) 253-3225 or chat online at askSARAHnow.